shafayetShafee/code-fullscreen/README.md

   - code-fullscreen
 ```

-The a [fullscreen](https://icons.getbootstrap.com/icons/fullscreen/) button will be added in top right corner of each code blocks.
+Then a [fullscreen](https://icons.getbootstrap.com/icons/fullscreen/) button will be added in top right corner of each code blocks.

 ## Example